 Where do we meet?

 For now, the staging area is TBC for the public.
 Stay tuned to our social media like our official Facebook event.
-As things develop over the next few months, we might be lucky enough to get approved by a public official so that we could then publish the route for you to have a look at.
-We’re working with all parties involved behind the scenes and from all angles – so stay tuned.
+As things develop over the next few months, we may be able to publish the route for you to have a look at.
+We’re working with all parties involved behind the scenes in all aspects, so stay tuned.

 When should I get there?

 The ride kicks off at midday (24th March 2019).
-But please get to the staging area at least an hour beforehand, so you can get body-painted by someone, be fully ready to have an awesome time, and be there at our welcome with critical safety instructions just before the ride.
+But please get to the staging area at least an hour beforehand, so you can get fully body-painted up and ready to have an awesome time.
+You’ll also need to be there for our welcome including our safety instructions just before the ride.

 What should I bring?

 - Your helmet.